 The practice participated in local audits, national benchmarking, accreditation, peer review and research.
-There had been three clinical audits undertaken within the last two years, two of which were completed audits where the improvements made were implemented and monitored.
-For example, an audit reviewing the prescribing of anticoagulant (medicines that help prevent blood clots) in relation to atrial fibrillation (AF) patients in view of updated NICE guidelines.
-The practice reviewed medication for all AF patients not on anticoagulants and considered offering medicine that fell within the guidelines, this included patients on aspirin.
-The result of the audit showed that adherence to the audit criteria was low during the first cycle.
-However, there was notable improvement during the second cycle, after implementation of the recommendations, which included inviting AF patients in for regular reviews to ensure that medicine prescribed was in line with NICE guidelines.
+There had been four clinical audits undertaken within the last two years, three of which were completed audits where the improvements made were implemented and monitored.
+For example, an audit looking into the number of patients called back for a check-up within six weeks after a coil had been fitted.
+The result of the audit showed that adherence to the audit criteria was low during the first cycle,59%).
+However, there was notable improvement during the second cycle, 72% (, after implementation of the recommendations.
+Following the first cycle, the practice set up an alert for patients who had a coil fitted, calling them back in for a review within six weeks.